Krowsie/starter-academic/content/home/experience.md

         * A scoping review of reviews of instruments measuring functioning and HRQOL
         * Latent Growth Analysis of Change Trajectories in Depressive Symptoms and Functional Impairment Following Psychotherapy for Depression
-        * International Network for Research Outcomes in Adolescent Depression Studies Ininitative (IN-ROADS; collaborator)
+        * International Network for Research Outcomes in Adolescent Depression Studies Ininitative (IN-ROADS; co-investigator)
         * Task Group for the Sustainability of Common Metrics

   - title: Research Fellow (Contractor)